niruvn/Glasswall-Rebuild-SDK-Evaluation/README.md

 ## Library

-The SDK 1.x library (.so) file can be located here: https://github.com/filetrust/SDK-Evaluation-Version-1.x/blob/master/Lib.zip
+The SDK 1.x library (.so) file can be located here: https://github.com/filetrust/SDK-Evaluation-Version-1.x/blob/master/Lib/libglasswall.classic.so

 ## SDK Documentation

 For the SDK 1.x documentation [Click Here](https://github.com/filetrust/SDK-Evaluation-Version-1.x/blob/master/sdk.documentation.pdf)

+## Getting Started

-## Docker
+# Docker
 This is built on a CentOS7 image, containing version 1.X of the Glasswall core engine.
 The engine is configured to run files in protect modes.
 File are processed from a mounted directory and regenerated into a separate output directory.
 Begin by downloading the files to a clean workspace.
 Check that the dockerfile is in the same directory as the release package (The lib folder containing the Core library).

+# Ubuntu

+This is a shell script for getting the Glasswall SDK 1.X running on Ubuntu, configured to run files in Protect modes.

 ### Windows